Learn to Hunt

 Iowa DNR Customer Service

 Submit Online Inquiry

 Information / Records Requests

 Contact Information by County

-The river carpsucker was originally reported as a discrete species from the plains carpsucker (Carpiodes forbesi), but they are presently considered synonymous.
-This carpsucker is widely distributed and abundant in Iowa, occurring in large numbers in nearly all of the large interior rivers, as well as in the Mississippi and Missouri rivers.
-River carpsucker is highly adaptable to variable habitats, but it prefers large, silty rivers with slower-moving current over sand or silt bottoms.
-It also occurs in the smaller creeks and thrives in river impoundments.
+The River Carpsucker is highly adaptable to variable habitats, but prefers large, silty rivers with slower-moving current over sand or silt bottoms.
+It also lives in the smaller creeks and thrives in river impoundments.

-Adults become sexually mature at ages II and III, depending upon sex.
-This fish spawns late in the spring at water temperature ranges of 65 to 75 degrees F. Spawning occurs in large fish congregations in flowing water over gravel and sandy bottoms.
-No defined spawning peak occurs as females do not ripen synchronously.
+Adults become sexually mature at ages 2 and 3, depending upon sex.
+This fish spawns late in the spring at water temperatures of 65 to 75 degrees.
+Spawning occurs in large fish groups in flowing water over gravel and sandy bottoms.
+No defined spawning peak occurs as females do not ripen at the same time.
 Some females might spawn more than once per year.
 The adhesive eggs are broadcast at random.
-Fecundity of an average female is over 100,000 eggs.
-Incubation takes from 8 to 15 days.
-Average body length at each year of life is: 1-6.8 inches, 2-11.0 inches, 3-14.4 inches, 4-17.3 inches, 5-17.4 inches and 6-18.0 inches.
-Fish more than six years old are seldom observed, although river carpsuckers up to 10 years of age have been reported.
+An average female produces over 100,000 eggs.
+Incubation takes 8 to 15 days.
+Average body length at each year of life is: 1- 6.8-inches, 2- 11.0-inches, 3- 14.4-inches, 4- 17.3-inches, 5- 17.4-inches and 6- 18.0-inches.
+Fish more than six years old are seldom seen, although River Carpsuckers up to 10 years of age have been reported.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.